ShuhuaGao/rePVest/DE/readme.md

 # Source code for simple differential evolution (DE)

-The DE algorithm is implemented with the  [Julia](https://julialang.org/) language.
+The DE algorithm is implemented with the  [Julia](https://julialang.org/) language in view of its speed.
 We have used Julia 1.6.2, but any version in the 1.6 series should work.
 We write the code in [Jupyter notebook](https://github.com/JuliaLang/IJulia.jl) for enhanced readability.
 Some technical details are also explained in the notebook.
 The core DE algorithm is implemented in our another package [DifferentialEvolution.jl](https://github.com/ShuhuaGao/DifferentialEvolution.jl) (it will be installed automatically if you follow the steps below).

+**Note that, for a fair runtime comparison, we also implement the DE algorithm in MATLAB (since the code of competing methods is in MATLAB) to measure and report the wall time in the paper.**

 ## Overview of files in the *src* directory